gradle/gradle/design-docs/testing-improvements.md

 # Other issues

 - Provide some way to generate only the old TestNG reports, so that both test report and test XML generation can be disabled.
+- Reports should distinguish between tests and configure operations.